ece362-purdue/proton-labs/lab0-intro/README.md

 >
 > This is an example of a note designed to get your attention.
 If you see this, read it carefully.
 >
 > This lab is intended to get you set up with the software you will use for the board, on both your home PC and your lab machine.
 To reduce your time wasted on logistical issues, **start this lab at home, as soon as possible**.
-Ignore the parts about the board and just get set up with the software as much as you can.
+At home, start at step 3 to set up PlatformIO on your own computer, and bring it with you to lab if possible to confirm that you can program your board with it.
+While you are in lab, you will set up PlatformIO on the lab machines as well.
 >
 > When you come into the lab, you'll be given the lab kit you purchased, including the Proton development board we'll use throughout this course which comes without pin headers.
 You'll use the lab time to solder pin headers to your board, and while waiting for a soldering station to open up, work on the software setup on your lab machine.
 >